What is Document Indexing?

-Document conversion and indexing are two separate processes, but one is nothing without the other.
-No digital conversion is complete without an index, and an index isn’t possible unless documents are electronically converted.
+Document scanning and indexing are two separate processes, but you really can’t have one without the other.
+No digital conversion is complete without an index, and an index isn’t possible without electronically converted documents.

 Once you begin converting physical copies to digital, indexing is the next step towards a comprehensive document management solution.

-One of the key decisions for getting the most out of your new digital files is what indexing criteria to use.
+One of the critical decisions for getting the most out of your new digital files is to choose what indexing criteria to use.

 Some examples of data used for indexing includes: